mnit-rtmc/iris/docs/road_topology.md

 #### Active

 This flag allows an r_node to be deactivated.
-An inactive r_node will not be included in any corridor or drawn on the [traffic layer].
+An inactive r_node will not be included in any corridor or drawn on the [traffic map].

 #### Detectors